hadley/adv-r/Rcpp.md

                         cpp_files = c("convolve.cpp"))
 ```

-To add `Rcpp` to an existing package, your put your C++ files in the `src/` directory and modify/create the following configuration files:
+To add `Rcpp` to an existing package, you put your C++ files in the `src/` directory and modify/create the following configuration files:

 * In `DESCRIPTION` add